Gastric Sleeve Thailand

 It all starts with you contacting Destination Beauty and filling in the evaluation form: FILL IN THE EVALUATION FORM CLICK HERE!

-We will then discuss with Dr. Narong if you are a good candidate for gastric sleeve surgery, assuming you are a good candidate we will confirm you are a good candidate and email you a quote as well.
+We will then discuss with Dr. Narong, if you are a good candidate for gastric sleeve surgery or not.
+Assuming you are a good candidate, we will confirm you that you can undergo the surgery and a quote as well.

 You can then make a booking for surgery.
-You will need to spend around 3 weeks in Thailand, during that period you will be admitted 5 nights.
+You will need to spend around 2 weeks in Thailand, during your stay you will be admitted 5 nights in the hospital.

-Most clients will be requested to complete a sleep study before having surgery.
-This is to determine is you have sleep apnea (sleep apnea is when you stop breathing for a period in your sleep).
+Most clients will be requested to complete a sleep study before having surgery done.
+This is to determine whether you have sleep apnea (sleep apnea is when you stop breathing for a period in your sleep) or not.
 Clients with sleep apnea will need to use CPAP machine for minimum 14 nights before coming over for surgery.
-The CPAP machine help you breath when you are sleeping.
+The CPAP machine helps you to breath when you are sleeping.

-The next morning we will pick you up and drive you to the hospital where the pre operative checks will be begin.
+The next morning, we will pick you up and drive you to the hospital, where the pre-operative checks will be begin.
 You will do a standard pre-surgery checkup and you will also have a gastroscope tests to see if you stomach is infected before surgery.
-You will typically meet a gastro intestinal doctor, a dietrician/endocrine doctor and of course you will consult with Dr. Narong our gastric sleeve surgeon.
+You will typically meet a gastro intestinal doctor, a dietician/endocrine doctor and of consult with Dr. Narong, our gastric sleeve surgeon.

-After spending 2-3 nights in the serviced apartment you will be admitted to the hospital where you will have surgery.
+After spending 2-3 nights in the serviced apartment, you will be admitted to the hospital where you will have surgery.
 Admission is typically for 5 nights.
 The first night after surgery is usually spent in the intensive care unit.
 You will then transfer to the ward where you will spend the remaining 4 nights.
 You will likely be out of the bed on the day after surgery or maybe even the same day.
-Dr. Narong and our dietician will check up on your while in hospital.
+Dr. Narong and our dietitian will check up on you during the hospital stay.

-After spending 5 nights in hospital you will be picked up and sent back to the serviced apartment again. you will have a few more checkups while at the serviced apartment (we will pick you up and send you to and from the hospital.
+After spending 5 nights in hospital you will be picked up and sent back to the serviced apartment again. you will have a few more checkups at the serviced apartment (we will pick you up and send you to and from the hospital).

-While staying at the serviced apartment you will meet with our clients who had gastric sleeve or plastic surgery and you can join our afternoon tea activities every Tuesday and Thursday.
-You will also be offered nurse visits to you apartment every Monday, Wednesday and Friday.
+While staying at the serviced apartment, you will meet with our clients who had gastric sleeve or plastic surgery.
+There, you can join our afternoon tea activities every Tuesday and Thursday.
+You will also be offered nurse visits at your apartment room every Monday, Wednesday and Friday.

 You can stretch your stomach after gastric sleeve surgery.
 The inside of your stomach is lined with rugae.
 These are folds of tissue that expand and contract in relation to the amount of food that enters your stomach.

 When they expand, your stomach sends a signal to your brain that you are full.
 When they contract, they push the food into your intestines for further processing.
-Once the stomach is empty, a hormone called ghrelin is released that triggers hunger again.
+Once the stomach is empty, a hormone called Ghrelin is released , which will triggers hunger again.

 These signals can get skewed when your stomach is constantly stretched from too much food.